andriyadi/AnyOCR-GPT4V/README.md

 The AnyOCR API Service provides the following endpoints:

-- POST /recognize: Performs OCR on an image and generates structured JSON output based on the provided body.
+- POST `/recognize`: Performs OCR on an image and generates structured JSON output based on the provided body.
-- POST /create-template: Creates a new prompt template based on the provided body.
+- POST `/create-template`: Creates a new prompt template based on the provided body.

-Request
+**Request**

 - Method: POST
 - URL: /recognize or /create-template